📦 Free shipping to DE from 59 € | to AU from 69 €

 Sterne Wandsticker Kinderbett

-In a Montessori children's room it is important to create zones.
+It is important to create zones in a Montessori children's room.
 The play corner should be recognisable and stand out from a quiet corner or the sleeping area.
 You can create this very nicely by choosing the right wall colour.
-For a rest area that is cosy and quiet.
-In this area, each child can come down from the excitement of everyday life, read or be read to.
+For a quiet area that is cosy and calm.
+In this area, every child can wind down from the excitement of everyday life, read or be read to.

 Lernturm selber bauen